jeffbski/autoflow/doc/advanced.md

 ### Automatic Promise Resolution for inputs

 If you want to automatically resolve promises in React without having to manually call `when` or `then`, React provides a plugin which will detect the existence of a `then` method (indicating a promise) at runtime from any inputs to the flow and will internally create `when` tasks to resolve them before passing the values to other tasks.
 This built-in plugin is not loaded normally but is loaded by invoking the react method `resolvePromises`.
-External plugins like `react-deferred` also enable this but also provide additional promise integration.
-See https://github.com/jeffbski/react-deferred
+External plugins like `react-deferred` and `react-q` also enable this but also provide additional promise integration.
+See https://github.com/jeffbski/react-deferred and https://github.com/jeffbski/react-q

 ```javascript
 var react = require('react');